peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 ### Conflicts of Interest

 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

+### Responsible AI Usage Statement

+This research adheres to the Principles for Responsible AI Usage in Research and complies with general international responsible use regulations.

+**Regulations and Data Security.** The applicable regulations and policies permit AI tool usage in this research context.
+Our research design addresses data privacy concerns by exclusively selecting deceased individuals as subjects, obviating the need for anonymization while maintaining full compatibility with data privacy and security regulations.
+We opted out of data usage and storage in all AI applications used.

+**Quality Control.** The framework employs fully automated validation procedures with predefined quality criteria for correctness, reasoning, relevance, and professional quality embedded throughout the data preparation and experimental pipeline.
+All quality checks were performed algorithmically to eliminate human error in response validation.
+The parsing and response validation procedures described in the Methods section (Component Library Neutralization and Validation, Profile Assembly validation, and experimental result parsing) constitute the complete quality control system.
+Human oversight was limited to designing validation criteria and reviewing final aggregated results.
+The framework's comprehensive test suite (147 scripts, 41,000+ lines) underwent extensive validation by the authors to ensure technical correctness and methodological integrity.

+**Originality.** This research represents entirely novel work introducing a new methodological paradigm.
+All components are original, with proper accreditation for all referenced materials and methodologies.

+**Bias Mitigation.** We systematically addressed presentation bias by analyzing positional ordering effects in the experimental results.
+The Analysis of Presentation Order Bias (Results section) demonstrates that observed signal detection effects reflect genuine content-based discrimination rather than positional artifacts.

+**Accountability and Transparency.** We accept full accountability for all AI-generated content in this research.
+The AI outputs are fully documented: eminence scores (LLM A/GPT-5), OCEAN personality scores (LLM B/Claude 4.5 Sonnet), neutralized astrological text (LLM C/Gemini 2.5 Pro), and similarity score matrices (seven evaluation LLMs).
+Complete documentation of tools, versions, parameters, and procedures is provided throughout the article and in the public repository.
+LLM assistance in manuscript preparation is disclosed in the Author Contributions section.

+**Broader Impact.** This research addresses the replication crisis in psychological science by providing the scientific community with an open-source, automated, and methodologically rigorous framework for investigating complex narrative systems.
+As an uncompensated research project, this work focuses specifically on researching LLM technology capabilities—a goal integral to the research question itself.

 ### Acknowledgements